-Montgomery County Public Schools (MCPS) prohibits illegal discrimination based on race, ethnicity, color, ancestry, national origin, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family/parental status, marital status, age, physical or mental disability, poverty and socioeconomic status, language, or other legally or constitutionally protected attributes or affiliations.
+Montgomery County Public Schools (MCPS) prohibits illegal discrimination based on race, ethnicity, color, ancestry, national origin, nationality, religion, immigration status, sex, gender, gender identity, gender expression, sexual orientation, family structure/parental status, marital status, age, ability (cognitive, social/emotional, and physical), poverty and socioeconomic status, language, or other legally or constitutionally protected attributes or affiliations.
 Discrimination undermines our community's long-standing efforts to create, foster, and promote equity, inclusion, and acceptance for all.
 Some examples of discrimination include acts of hate, violence, insensitivity, harassment, bullying, disrespect, or retaliation.
+The Board prohibits the use of language and/or the display of images and symbols that promote hate and can be reasonably expected to cause substantial disruption to school or district operations or activities.
 For more information, please review Montgomery County Board of Education Policy ACA, Nondiscrimination, Equity, and Cultural Proficiency.
 This Policy affirms the Board's belief that each and every student matters, and in particular, that educational outcomes should never be predictable by any individual's actual or perceived personal characteristics.
 The Policy also recognizes that equity requires proactive steps to identify and redress implicit biases, practices that have an unjustified disparate impact, and structural and institutional barriers that impede equality of educational or employment opportunities.

-For inquiries or complaints about discrimination against MCPS staff For inquiries or complaints about discrimination against MCPS students Office of Employee Engagement and Labor Relations Office of the Chief of Staff Department of Compliance and Investigations Student Welfare and Compliance 850 Hungerford Drive, Room 55 850 Hungerford Drive, Room 162 Rockville, MD 20850 Rockville, MD 20850 240-740-2888 240-740-3215 OCOO-EmployeeEngagement@mcpsmd.org COS-StudentWelfare@mcpsmd.org
+For inquiries or complaints about discrimination against MCPS staff For inquiries or complaints about discrimination against MCPS students Office of Human Resources and Development Department of Compliance and Investigations 45 West Gude Drive, Suite 2100, Rockville, MD 20850 Office of the Chief of Districtwide Services and Supports Student Welfare and Compliance 850 Hungerford Drive, Room 162, Rockville, MD 20850 240-740-2888 240-740-3215 DCI@mcpsmd.org SWC@mcpsmd.org